emilieanthony/dentistimo-documentation/README.md

   12. The system should specify available time slots through user interface
   13. The system should send requests in predefined format.
   14. The system should provide the patient with feedback regarding their inputs.
-  15. The system should allow the user to search/sort for an appointment.
   16. The system should send a confirmation/rejection message to the user when they make a booking.
   18. The system should display information about the clinics.